Breaking the Loop of Overthinking: Tips from an EMDR Therapist in California for Anxiety & Intrusive Thoughts

 The Cycle of Overthinking and Anxiety

 Overthinking isn’t just “thinking too much”—it’s a pattern where your brain latches onto worries, memories, or intrusive thoughts, replaying them endlessly.
 These might stem from past experiences—being criticized, failing at something, or even a moment of fear—that your mind hasn’t fully processed.
 Intrusive thoughts, like unwanted images or “what if” scenarios, often tie back to these unresolved moments, driving anxiety that feels uncontrollable.
 Your body might react too, with a racing heart or tense shoulders, signaling deeper stress.
-EMDR targets these roots, helping quiet the mental noise and ease physical tension.
+EMDR therapy targets these roots, helping quiet the mental noise and ease physical tension.

 What Is EMDR Therapy?